-Guarantor loans are a form of lending that allow you to access borrowing when a bank may have turned you down.
+Guarantor loans in the UK are a form of lending that allow you to access borrowing when a bank may have turned you down.

 If you haven’t got a vehicle for a logbook loan or a house for a secured loan then a guarantor loan could be ideal.